lum3on/ComfyUI_AudioTools/README.md

 -   **Display Waveform**: Generates a PNG image of the audio's waveform.
 -   **Compare Waveforms**: Creates an overlay image of two different audio waveforms for comparison.
 -   **Show Audio Info**: Displays technical details (sample rate, duration, channels, etc.) about the audio signal in a text box.

+### Generation Nodes
+-   **Text to Speech**: Converts a string of text into spoken audio using your system's available TTS voices.

 ## Dependencies